w3c-ccg/vc-test-suite-implementations/README.md

 To run the tests only against the localhost implementation, update the test suite to filter implementations using the specified tag in your config file.

-For instance, if your `.vcApiTestImplementationsConfig.cjs` looks like above in the `vc-api-issuer-test-suite`, you can adjust the [tag](https://github.com/w3c-ccg/vc-api-issuer-test-suite/blob/main/tests/10-issuer.js#L14) to filter the implementation by `localhost` rather than `vc-api` and
+For instance, if your `.localImplementationsConfig.cjs` looks like above in the `vc-api-issuer-test-suite`, you can adjust the [tag](https://github.com/w3c-ccg/vc-api-issuer-test-suite/blob/main/tests/10-issuer.js#L14) to filter the implementation by `localhost` rather than `vc-api` and